Tennessee State Route 338

 State Route 338 (SR 338) is a secondary highway located entirely within Sevier County in East Tennessee.
 The road runs generally south-north although like most roads in East Tennessee it has numerous winding turns.

 Route description

 SR 338 begins at an intersection with US 441/US 411/SR 35/SR 71 in Seymour.
 It winds its way northeast as Boyds Creek Highway to pass through Boyds Creek before entering Sevierville and coming to an intersection with SR 66 and the Great Smoky Mountains Parkway.
-SR 338 turns south and becomes concurrent with SR 66 to pass through a business district before leaving SR 66 and turning northeast onto Douglas Dam Road and leaving Sevierville.
+SR 338 turns south and runs concurrently with SR 66 to pass through a business district before leaving SR 66 and the parkway and turning northeast onto Douglas Dam Road and leaving Sevierville.
 It continues northeast through farmland to pass through Alder Branch, where it becomes Old State Highway 66, before turning north and crossing the French Broad River just west of the Douglas Dam.
 SR 338 then continues north to come to an end at an intersection with SR 139.

+History

+Around 1948, SR 66 was extended as a new route between US 25W/70 in Dandridge and US 411/441 in downtown Sevierville.
+SR 139 was established around 1950 between US 25W/70 northwest of Kodak and SR 66 near Douglas Dam.
+After I-40 was completed in 1975, SR 66 was relocated onto a new route between Sevierville and I-40, and onto a concurrency with I-40 to US 25W/70 in Dandridge; and SR 139 was truncated to the new route of SR 66.
+On July 1, 1983, as part of a statewide takeover of local roads, SR 338 was established as a new road, replacing the old designation of SR 66 between the Great Smoky Mountains Parkway and Douglas Dam and running concurrently with the parkway portion of SR 66.
+The portion west of the parkway was established as a state takeover of a locally-maintained road.
+SR 139 was also re-extended onto its original route between the parkway and Douglas Dam, and extended along the old route of SR 66 to Dandridge.